GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 .. _TutorialDeadOilBottomLayersSPE10:

 ####################################################################
-Tutorial 4: Multiphase flow with wells
+Tutorial 4: Multiphase flow
 ####################################################################

 **Context**

 In this tutorial, we set up a multiphase, multicomponent test case (see :ref:`CompositionalMultiphaseFlow`).
-The permeability field corresponds to the three bottom layers (layers 83, 84, and 85) of the SPE10 test case.
+The permeability field corresponds to the two bottom layers (layers 84 and 85) of the SPE10 test case.
-The thermodynamic behavior of the fluid mixture is specified using a Dead-Oil model.
+The thermodynamic behavior of the fluid mixture is specified using a simple immiscible (Dead-Oil) model.
-Injection and production are performed using multi-segmented wells.
+Injection and production are performed using boundary conditions.

-**Objectives**
+**Objective**

-At the end of this tutorial you will know:
+The main objective of this tutorial is to review the main elements of a simple two-phase simulation in GEOSX, including:

-  - how to import an external mesh with embedded geological properties (porosity and permeability) in the Eclipse format (``.grdecl``),
+- the compositional multiphase flow solver,
-  - how to set up a multiphase, multicomponent simulation,
+- the multiphase constutive models,
-  - how to couple reservoir flow with wells.
+- the specifications of multiphase boundary conditions.

 **Input file**